JCondeDev/WeatherAdvisorAgent/README.md

 Theophrastus is a multi-agent system that provides comprehensive environmental weather analysis and outdoor activity recommendations.
 Named after Theophrastus of Eresos-the ancient Greek philosopher known as the "Father of Botany," successor to Aristotle, and pioneer of meteorology.
 This intelligent agent combines real-time meteorological data with advanced risk assessment to help users make informed decisions about outdoor activities and agricultural planning.

 In this system, Theophrastus serves as the central orchestrator, a prophet-philosopher who communes with a divine council of elemental deities to interpret weather patterns and provide sage counsel.
-Zephyr brings wind and weather data, Atlas maps the terrain, Aether assesses atmospheric dangers, Aurora illuminates the path forward with clear guidance and Phosphoros ensures the dawn of wisdom always arrives.
+Zephyr brings wind and weather data, Atlas maps the terrain, Aether assesses atmospheric dangers, Aurora illuminates the path forward with clear guidance.
 Through this divine communion, Theophrastus interprets celestial signs and atmospheric omens, transforming raw environmental data into actionable wisdom.

-True to his historical namesake who authored foundational works on plant classification, meteorology, and the intricate relationships between flora and their environment, Theophrastus offers guidance not only for outdoor recreation but for agricultural endeavors—advising on optimal planting and harvest timing and the delicate balance between humanity's needs and nature's rhythms.
 Like the ancient philosopher who studied how plants respond to seasons and weather, this agent bridges the gap between environmental science and practical wisdom, helping farmers and outdoor enthusiasts work in harmony with the natural world.

 ## Problem Statement